frontendnetwork/uptodon/README.md

 ### Configuration

 #### Images
-You will notice that the bot is not only sending a status to Mastdon, but also images.
+You will notice that the bot is not only sending a status to Mastodon, but also images.

 You can change those images in [`img/up.png`](https://github.com/JokeNetwork/mastodon-uptime-bot/blob/main/img/up.png) and [`img/down.png`](https://github.com/JokeNetwork/mastodon-uptime-bot/blob/main/img/down.png) or change their paths in the `.env` you created [earlier](#get-started).